knobs-dials/catprinter/README.md

 If you don't like virtualenvs - ubuntu tries to push you to package installs rather than pip installs, so `apt install python3-pillow python3-bleak python3-flask`

-In windows, `pip install -r requirements.txt` (which is what `install-pip.bat` contains) should work.
+In windows and OSX, `pip install -r requirements.txt` should work - assuming you already had python.

 # How (run)